matthewfee/matthewfee/README.md

-### Hi there
+#### About

 My name is Matthew Fee.
-I'm a software engineer with a focus in frontend applications.
+I'm a philosophy PhD turned software engineer, with a focus in frontend apps.

-### 🚲 My languages and tools
+#### 🚲 Languages and tools

 <sub align="left">
   <a